nishiki/manage-password/README.md

 # Manage your passwords!

-MPW is a little software, who stock your passwords in an encrypt file (with GPG).
+MPW is a little software which stores your passwords in an GPG encrypted file.

 # Usage